JL-9 / FTC-2000 Mountain Eagle - Trainer Aircraft

 The first JL-9G had a tail arresting hook installed, but this turned out to cause excessive stress to the fuselage and was unsuitable for arrested landing.
 The JL-9G could only simulate taking-off from the ski-jump and landing without arresting.
 It was expected to support the carrier based J-15 fighter as a stop-gap until the dedicated J-15S trainer entered service.
 However it was reported as early as November 2016 that GAAC was working on a carrier-based version featuring a redesigned rear fuselage with a WS-13E turbofan engine and an arresting hook installed.

+An attempt was made to develop a carrier trainer version of the JL-9 for this purpose, but this was initially unsuccessful; reports suggest the JL-9’s fuselage was unable to cope with the stress involved in arrested landings onboard carriers.
 By 2020 the naval version of the JL-9 Mountain Eagle trainer jet was being modified to enable it to train aircraft carrier jet pilots on an actual aircraft carrier.
 Multiple promotional materials released by JL-9's developer, Guizhou Aviation Industry Corporation under the state-owned Aviation Industry Corporation of China (AVIC), involved the JL-9 and an aircraft carrier operating together in edited pictures, leading to speculation that the JL-9 could eventually be modified into a carrier-based jet trainer.

-The Guizhou company released a statement on Monday, saying it is determined to "win a new victory in developing and producing the naval version of the Mountain Eagle."
+The Guizhou company released a statement saying it is determined to "win a new victory in developing and producing the naval version of the Mountain Eagle."
 The statement came with a picture of an aircraft carrier sailing in the sea, with a picture of the JL-9 Mountain Eagle edited onto it, flying above the carrier.
 Having been already delivered to the Chinese Navy, the naval version of the JL-9 was training aircraft carrier jet pilots on land-based airfields, but China still did not have an aircraft carrier-based trainer aircraft that can take off and land on an actual carrier, Weihutang reported.

 Having the JL-9 fly on a carrier might require major modifications in aspects including the airframe structure and engine.
 A powerful competitor to the single-engined JL-9 Mountain Eagle is the twin-engined JL-10 Falcon, which has a more advanced avionics system and better aerodynamic performance, the report said.
 But the JL-10 advanced trainer jet, developed by AVIC Hongdu Aviation Industry Group, is more expensive.